 - A culture of agile thinking and better decision making

 So, what are you waiting for?
-Get your Green Belt certification with Towson University Continuing & Professional Studies’ new online Lean Six Sigma Green Belt program.
-Our online program will prepare you to be a Green Belt in any industry.
+Get your Green Belt certification with Towson University Continuing & Professional Studies’ self-paced Lean Six Sigma Green Belt program.
+Our self-paced program will prepare you to be a Green Belt in any industry.
 You will work with Black Belts to develop a project that immediately applies your experience, as you learn.
 You will be prepared to take the next step in your career.